For those of you waiting for the second installment of the Crabapple Landing Series, my apologies.

 Secondly, one of my BFFs just lost her mom and is completely traumatized.
-That’s just one of the many things that sidetracked me in January.
+That’s just one of the many things that sidetracked me.

 If you aren’t on my mailing list, following me on Amazon, Facebook or Instagram, sign up for whichever you prefer.
 You’ll be notified as soon as You Sustain Me is available.

 In the meantime, here’s a part of the first scene in You Sustain Me.

 Why, why, why, had she decided to do this?